Illinois cleaning business license and insurance requirements

 2. File a fictitious business statement

-In Illinois, if you’re operating a cleaning business under a name that’s not your legal name, you’ll need to register an “Assumed Name” or “doing business as” (DBA) certificate.
+In Illinois, if you’re operating a cleaning business under a name that’s not your legal name, you’ll need to register an “Assumed Name” or a “doing business as” (DBA) certificate.
 LLCs and corporations do this through the Secretary of State Department.

 3. Get an Employer Identification Number (EIN)

-4. Obtain a business license
+4. Get a business license

-Residential and commercial house cleaning service businesses must apply for a business license at their city and county clerk’s offices.
-The specific services your business offers can determine the type of license you need.
-You’ll want to contact the city or county clerk’s office where your business will be located.
-They can provide information about specific licensing requirements and procedures.
+The type of cleaning services you offer will determine the license you need.
+Contact the city or county clerk’s office where your business will be located for information about specific licensing requirements and procedures.

 5. Register for a sales tax permit